Skip to main content

 warning

 The content of this table list changes while you add, remove, or configure event data tables.
-It shows only the current state, and you must click on the Save and update event catalog button to persist your changes and index the updated tables.
+It shows only the current state, and you must click on the Save button to persist your changes and index the updated tables.

 image